Blockchain Hiring Signals for Founders: Why Good Web3 Roles Still Attract Weak-Fit Applicants

 Yes, if the role still feels vague, overloaded, or hard to trust.
 More reach will not solve a weak signal problem.

-When should I use blockchain JD review?
+When should I use a blockchain JD review?

 When should I post the job instead?